 - Breastfeeding Positions

 - Hand Expressing Breastmilk

-- Download a copy of Baby's Best Chance: Parents’ Handbook of Pregnancy and Baby Care
+- Baby's Best Chance: Parents’ Handbook of Pregnancy and Baby Care

-- Download a copy of Toddler’s First Steps: A Best Chance Guide to Parenting Your 6-to-36 Month-Old Child
+- Toddler’s First Steps: A Best Chance Guide to Parenting Your 6-to-36 Month-Old Child

 - Breastfeeding for the Health and Future of Our Nation: A Booklet for Indigenous Families

 Are you pregnant or know someone who’s expecting?
-Pregnancy is a great time to learn about what to expect with breastfeeding and to talk to your health care provider about any questions or concerns you may have.
+Pregnancy is an important time to learn about what to expect with breastfeeding.
+Talk to your health care provider about any questions or concerns you may have.
 The links below provide information to help you get started.

 - Admission to postpartum – keeping your baby skin-to-skin (video)